Industry: Consumer Electronics

 Standard stress testing for the

-TiDB's performance results were able to meet our requirements, even though the system did have some stability issues when we dramatically increased our test workloads that far exceeded the real production environment.
-Therefore, we decided to use some read traffic in the MySQL slave as the canary traffic in TiDB.
+TiDB’s performance results were able to meet our requirements, even though the system did have some stability issues when we dramatically increased our test workloads that far exceeded the real production environment.
+Therefore, we decided to use some read traffic in the MySQL secondary as the canary traffic in TiDB.

 Our team conducted the migration process to TiDB in two steps: data migration and traffic shifting.